 The generated plan relies on fundamental metrology principles.
 Review these key concepts to ensure your expectations align with manufacturing realities.

-Action: Define required inspection equipment (e.g., CMM, air gauge) on the drawing for critical features.
+Action: Define required inspection equipment (e.g., CMM, air gauge) and ask the supplier how uncertainty is controlled for critical features.

 Sampling cannot inspect quality into the part.

-Action: Ask the supplier how they verify the first off part before trusting the AQL sample on the final batch.
+Action: Ask the supplier how they verify the first off part and their process capability (Cpk) before trusting the AQL sample on the final batch.

-Action: Always require an FAI on new actuator components or when suppliers change the manufacturing method.
+Action: Always require a full AS9102 FAI on new actuator components or when suppliers change the manufacturing method to establish a traceable baseline.

 QA workflow for machined components